 • What if my parents try to intervene?

-If you’re a legal adult, your parents cannot override your decision.
+As, the child's legal parent, your parents cannot override your decision.
 Your adoption agency will protect your rights and handle any legal concerns.

 How to Find Emotional Support if You’re Placing a Baby for Adoption Without Family Involvement